Restoring Comfort with Shelley's Precision Auto Center in Thousand Oaks

-Don't wait!
-If your car's A/C is working at reduced efficiency, it's worth a visit to Shelley's Precision Auto Center.
-Taking care of regular maintenance now can help you avoid more expensive AC repair costs down the road.
-Sometimes fixing a broken air conditioner is as simple and cost effective as adding new coolant.
+Don't delay!
+If your car's AC isn't operating at peak efficiency, a visit to Shelley's Precision Auto Center is a wise move.
+Routine maintenance now can help you avoid more costly auto AC repairs later.
+Sometimes, resolving a malfunctioning air conditioner is as simple and cost-effective as replenishing the coolant.

-Most truck and car air conditioning systems break eventually with usage.
-Hoses that feed the AC unit may crack, clog or drip if not serviced.
-Let us service your car or truck and keep your cooling system performing at its peak.
-Call us at 805-497-2818 to learn more about how we can get your air conditioning running again!
+Most car and truck air conditioning systems eventually require attention due to wear and tear.
+Hoses supplying the AC unit can crack, clog, or develop leaks if neglected.
+Let us service your car or truck to keep your cooling system operating at its best.
+Dial 805-497-2818 to learn more about how we can restore your air conditioning.

 Recharging Your Car's AC

 When your car's air conditioning (AC) loses cooling power or fails to deliver cool air, a freon recharge may be in order.
 Recharging your freon is often a fast and cost-effective repair that can help you beat the summer heat.
 However, a freon leak could be due to a cracked hose or seal, indicating a more substantial repair may be necessary.

 The cool air in your car primarily comes from the compressor.
 Your vehicle's compressor performs four essential functions: pressurizing the refrigerant to cool cabin air, regulating temperature output, sensing temperature changes inside and outside the vehicle, and directing air to your car's AC condenser.

 Typically located in front of the radiator, your vehicle's A/C condenser plays a crucial role.
 When your AC compressor pressurizes the refrigerant, it flows to the condenser, reducing temperature and pressure.
 The condenser is vital for maintaining a comfortable cabin temperature by transferring cooled liquid refrigerant to the receiver/dryer or accumulator.